tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 samplerate_best offers the best sound quality, but you need a decent CPU to be able to use it as it requires a lot of CPU cycles for real-time resampling.
+You may also need to adjust buffer_size in your dmix settings from the basic 4096 to 8192 or 16384.
 There are other algorithms available (samplerate, etc.) but they may not provide much of an improvement over the default resampler.

 Warning:On some systems, enabling samplerate_best may cause a problem where you get no sound from flashplayer.

-Upmixing/Downmixing
+Upmixing/downmixing
 -------------------

 > Upmixing